Ashmit72/AayulogicIntern/README.md

-My Internship Projects I made at Real HR Soft
+My Internship Projects I made at Real HR Soft.
+During this time i have had a solid foundation on HTML,CSS,JavaScript and Vue Js.
+I worked upon so much fun projects like Hangman Game, Tictac To, A beautifull CSS Template with an Overlay effect and Video based Background and a lot more.